Jim Laird (rugby league): South Auckland and North Island selection

 Laird began 1932 once again in the black jersey of Ngaruawahia.
 His first match was for them against Hamilton on April 30.
 It was played at Hinemoa Park in Hamilton and saw Ngaruawahia run out 14-0 winners.
 Laird along with Joe Menzies and Huia Mason were reported as being “the best of a hard-working set” of forwards.
 On May 28 he played for Ngaruawahia against Taupiri and scored 2 tries in a 21 to 8 win.
 Two weeks later on June 11 he was part of the Ngaruawahia side which defeated Hamilton by 9 points to 5 and his form was good enough to gain selection for the South Auckland side.
 He was selected in the front row to play along with Menzies, Stephenson, Scott, Timms, and Jackways.
 They played against Northland on June 18.
 The match was for the Northern Union Challenge Cup by 15 points to 13 at Hikurangi before a crowd of 1,000.
 The North Island selector Thomas McClymont was present at the match to assist with choosing the team to play against the South Island.
 He then played for South Auckland against an Auckland XIII on July 16.
 Laird played well but the South Auckland team lost 29 to 13 at Carlaw Park.

-Laird obviously impressed McClymont as he was selected for the North Island side in a forward pack which included Bob Stephenson, Lou Hutt, C. White, Tom Timms, and Trevor Hall.
+Laird obviously impressed McClymont as he was selected for the North Island side in a forward pack which included Bob Stephenson, Lou Hutt, Charlie White, Tom Timms, and Trevor Hall.
 The match was played at Carlaw Park before a large crowd of 15,000 and saw the North Island side win 27 points to 18.
 It was commented after the game that “Laird was always in the picture” though overall the “North forwards were rather disappointing as a set…” The Waikato Times wrote that Laird had “justified” his inclusion with his performance.

 Laird missed selection for the New Zealand team to play the touring England side in the first test.
 He was however pulled into the training squad for the second test after New Zealand had lost the first test 24 to 9.
 He had also been selected to play for South Auckland against the English side on August 4.
 It was said in the Waikato Times that he was “a splendid type of forward who earned praise for his game at Carlaw Park last Saturday, when his play, to many, warranted even New Zealand selection”.
 The match was played at Taupiri and the local side was thrashed by a strong English team by 64 points to 11 before a crowd of 2,000.